0x000NULL/WestHG/README.md

-NubesHG
+WestHG
 =======
 [![Build Status](https://travis-ci.com/ethanaldrich9986/WestHG.svg?branch=master)](https://travis-ci.com/ethanaldrich9986/WestHG)

-A hunger games plugin with an api so you can add kits yourself!
+A hunger games plugin based off of NubesHG with an api so you can add kits yourself!
 Check the wiki if you want to make your own kits.